-At June 30, 2020 and 2019, the College reported a liability of \$7,516,002 and \$9,893,341, respectively, for its proportionate share of the net pension liability related to its participation in SERS.
+At June 30, 2021 and 2020, the College reported a liability of \$7,261,893 and \$7,516,002, respectively, for its proportionate share of the net pension liability related to its participation in SERS.
+The net pension liability as of June 30, 2021, the reporting date, was measured as of June 30, 2020, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2019 rolled forward to June 30, 2020.
 The net pension liability as of June 30, 2020, the reporting date, was measured as of June 30, 2019, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2019 rolled forward to June 30, 2019.
-The net pension liability as of June 30, 2019, the reporting date, was measured as of June 30, 2019, the reporting date, was measured as of June 30, 2018, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2018 rolled forward to June 30, 2018.

-The College's proportion of the net pension liability was based on its share of the Commonwealth's collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the College for the fiscal years 2020 and 2019.
-The Commonwealth's proportionate share was based on actual employer contributions to the SERS for fiscal years 2020 and 2019 relative to total contributions of all participating employers for the fiscal year.
-At June 30, 2020 and 2019, the College's proportion was 0.05% and 0.07%, respectively.
+The College's proportion of the net pension liability was based on its share of the Commonwealth's collective pension amounts allocated on the basis of actual fringe benefit charges assessed to the College for the fiscal years 2021 and 2020.
+The Commonwealth's proportionate share was based on actual employer contributions to the SERS for fiscal years 2021 and 2020 relative to total contributions of all participating employers for the fiscal year.
+At June 30, 2021 and 2020, the College's proportion was 0.04% and 0.05%, respectively.